kevinJ045/guilib/docs/views/Radio.md

 ```javascript
 constructor(options: object): extends Checkbox
 ```
-> Radio only extends Checkbox, and has no special options or methods.
+> Radio only extends `Checkbox`, and has no special options or methods.

 #### Example
 ```ts